RandomZFx/MultiChat/README.md

 Migrate Streaming Platforms chats into one for easy reading with terminal or with a webpage.

+## Features

+* Kick Chat reader.
+* Twitch Chat reader.
+* Message logging into file for each platform and all platforms combined.

 # Project Plans

 - Integrate Live.Space